Illustration: Alodie Fielding

 RW: Yes, absolutely.
 I can understand the impulse of the Baroque, which by pushing so much at you kind of jolts you out of your comfort zone.
 But I’m happy to say on the whole, thanks very much, but I think there might be better ways of doing it.
 What I love in the Baroque, actually, is the pointless and silly ornamentation that you find in Austrian country churches.
 Daft little cherubs, that sort of thing – I’ve got quite a soft spot for that (laughs).

 CC: And you didn’t consider Eastern Orthodoxy, as an alternative to the Church of England?

-RW: From time to time, but I suppose I kept on coming back to the fact that, what I’d learned of the Christian and Catholic faith I’ve learnt in this setting, from people I knew and trusted.
-And that goes for the Roman Catholic Church, which I did, for a long time think about, but I couldn’t quite get my mind around the Papacy so I decided to stick where I was.
+RW: From time to time, but I suppose I kept on coming back to the fact that what I’d learned of the Christian and Catholic faith I’d learned in this setting, from people I knew and trusted.
+And that goes for the Roman Catholic Church, which I did, for a long time, think about, but I couldn’t quite get my mind around the Papacy so I decided to stick where I was.
 And the rest is history, as they say.

 CC: So we have two paths that diverged.
 I did think long and hard about Catholicism, and again, I think it’s the setting that made the difference.
 Catholicism was the setting in which I had some very inspiring moments, and it was in that context that I was awakened and that I met some extraordinarily inspiring people.

 RW: Yes, the setting is so important.
 It always seems to me that the great strength of the Roman Catholic Church, here and elsewhere, is the sheer taken-for-grantedness of prayer, and the on-going sacramental presence.

 CC: And if I could just slip this in, is being a priest very closely akin to being a prophet, for you, or a very distinctively differentiated role from that of prophecy?